thirdcoder/trit-text/README.md

 A 5-trit text format, analogous to 7-bit ASCII

+Usage:

+    var toUnicode = require('trit-text').toUnicode;
+    var isInverted = require('trit-text').isInverted;
+    var fromUnicode = require('trit-text').fromUnicode;
+    var fromEvent = require('trit-text').fromEvent;
+    var allUnicode = require('trit-text').allUnicode;
+    var toTritmap9x14 = require('trit-text').toTritmap9x14;

+The trit-text codepoints range from -121 to +121, comparable to ASCII 0 to 127.

+`to/fromUnicode` converts between Unicode and trit-text, and isInverted returns whether the character is "inverted"/emphasized (that is, -121 to -1; normal characters are 1 to 121):

+    toUnicode(42);      // 'a'
+    fromUnicode('a');   // 42
+    isInverted(42);     // false
+    isInverted(-42);    // true

+`fromEvent(ev)` takes a DOM keydown event and returns a representative trit-text character codepoint.

+`toTritmap9x14(cp)` returns a 9x14 tritmap (analogous to bitmap) to graphically represent the given character.

+Codepoint reference:

     +1 to +121 normal text (ex: black on white, green on black) -1 to -121 inverted/emphasized (ex: reverse video white on black, red on black)